tmichoel/BioFindr.jl/README.md

 Findr.jl is an implementation of the [Findr software](https://github.com/lingfeiwang/findr) in [Julia](https://julialang.org/).
 See our paper ["Efficient and accurate causal inference with hidden confounders from genome-transcriptome variation data"](https://doi.org/10.1371/journal.pcbi.1005703)[^Wang2017] for  details of the methods implemented in Findr.

-If you're new to Findr, the separate [tutorials website](https://tmichoel.github.io/FindrTutorials) may be helpful (**under development - link not active yet**).
+If you're new to Findr, the separate [tutorials website](https://tmichoel.github.io/FindrTutorials) may be helpful.

 More details about the methods and their implementation can be found in the [documentation](https://tmichoel.github.io/Findr.jl).

-:warning: **This package is under development.
-A release version will be created once a test suite and tutorials are in place.**

 [^Wang2017]: Wang L, Michoel T (2017) [Efficient and accurate causal inference with hidden confounders from genome-transcriptome variation data](https://doi.org/10.1371/journal.pcbi.1005703).
 PLoS Comput Biol 13(8): e1005703.